 Population projections provide an indication of the future size and age structure of the population.
 They are based on mid-year population estimates and a set of assumptions for future fertility, mortality and migration, and are produced every two years by the Office for National Statistics.
 The projections are widely used for resource allocation and planning.
-The projections are produced every two years.
 The latest 2016-based projections were published in May 2018.

 Population projections are not forecasts and do not attempt to predict the impact of future government or local policies, changing economic circumstances or other factors that may influence demographic behaviour.

 The analysis on this page looks at the difference between the mid-year population estimates from 2018 and the population projected forward twenty years to 2038.

 Dudley Borough Population Projections